mrahtz/sanger-machine-learning-workshop/README.md

 ### Requirements

-Python is required along with the following modules:
+Python is required, along with the following modules:
 * NumPy
 * matplotlib
 * scikit-learn